Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/EditData/EditWithBranchVersioning/README.md

 3. Create a `FeatureLayer` from the service feature table.
 4. Create `ServiceVersionParameters` with a unique name, `VersionAccess`, and description.
     * Note - See the additional information section for more restrictions on the version name.
-5. Create a new version calling `ServiceGeodatabase::createVersion` passing in the service version parameters.
+5. Create a new version calling `ServiceGeodatabase::createVersionAsync` passing in the service version parameters.
-6. Connect to `ServiceGeodatabase::createVersionCompleted` signal to obtain the `ServiceVersionInfo` of the version created.
+6. Obtain the `ServiceVersionInfo` of the version created in your future async handler.
-7. Switch to the version you have just created using `ServiceGeodatabase::switchVersion`, passing in the version name obtained from the service version info from *step 6*.
+7. Switch to the version you have just created using `ServiceGeodatabase::switchVersionAsync`, passing in the version name obtained from the service version info from *step 6*.
 8. Select a `Feature` from the map to edit its "TYPDAMAGE" attribute and location.
-9. Apply these edits to your version by calling `ServiceGeodatabase::applyEdits`.
+9. Apply these edits to your version by calling `ServiceGeodatabase::applyEditsAsync`.
 10. Switch back and forth between your version and the default version to see how the two versions differ.

 ## Relevant API